Spiritual Formation and Sanctification

 A horizontal prayer of sanctification:

 God, I love you.
 Make me look more like you.
 Set me on fire for you.
 Put me in places that need to be set on fire.
 Make me a thermostat and not a thermometer.
 God, sanctify my circle horizontally.
-Sanctify my church.
+Sanctify the church.
 Make us look like the church that you died to establish.
 I pray that your spirit will wreck my church.
 Help us to grasp this concept of the blueprint Paul outlined for The Chruch.
 Remind us that Jesus, YOU are the head of the church.
 It's not about any man or woman's name, it's just about you King Jesus.
 I pray for the pastors and leaders over me, that you would pour your spirit out over them and remind them why you've called them into the positions they're in.
 Help them to lead the way you want in your church.
 Have your way.
 And God, as I lead, remind me too, that you have the blueprint, I'm just lucky enough to play a part in this church you died to establish.
 So help us to be the church, and not some off-brand version of a church that looks nothing like the blueprint.
 We want you, God.
 Come Lord Jesus!
 Amen.

 [1] James C. Wilhoit, Spiritual Formation As If the Church Mattered: Growing in Christ Through Community (Grand Rapids: Baker Academic, 2022), 22.